scaleapi/nucleus-python-client/README.md

 poetry run pre-commit install
 ```

+When releasing a new version please add release notes to the changelog in `CHANGELOG.md`.

 **Best practices for testing:**
 (1).
 Please run pytest from the root directory of the repo, i.e.